WordPress/gutenberg/components/higher-order/with-filters/README.md

 export default withFilters( 'MyCustomElement' )( MyCustomElement );
 ```

 `withFilters` expects a string argument which provides a hook name.
 It returns a function which can then be used in composing your component.
-The hook name allows plugin developers to customize or completely override the component passed to this higher-order component using `wp.utils.addFilter` method.
+The hook name allows plugin developers to customize or completely override the component passed to this higher-order component using `wp.hooks.addFilter` method.